pschachte/wybe/src/README.md

 the specified new value.
 For example, a statement p(f(!x,y),z) is transformed to f(x,y,?t); p(!t,z); f(!x,y,t).

-## Macho --  Extended version of parser for Mach-O object format files
+## LLVM <a id=LLVM></a>

+# Generating LLVM code

+We generate a `.ll` text file directly for each Wybe `.wybe` file, compiling this as necessary to build `.o`, `.bc` `.s`, or executable files.
+For each generated `.ll` file, we produce the following, in order:

+* **Prologue** — contains an introductory comment and any configuration info needed for LLVM.

+* **Constants** — LLVM definitions of the manifest constants used in this module; mostly used for strings.

+* **Global variables** —  LLVM declarations of the global variables used to implement the resources defined in this module.

+* **Externs** — Extern declarations for all symbols used, but not defined, in this module; this includes imported Wybe procedures, C functions,  and global variables.

+* **Definitions** — Definitions of the procs of this module.

+* **Exports** — Everything needed by the Wybe compiler to compile users of this module; currently this is represented as a serialisation of the Module data structure, placed in the LLVM section.

+## LastCallAnalysis <a id=LastCallAnalysis></a>

+# Last Call Optimisation

+The compiler relies on the LLVM compiler to perform last call optimisation, turning the last call in a procedure body into a jump, if no other instructions follow the last call.
+This module tries to increase the number of procedures where this optimisation applies by moving code that follows the last call before it, whenever all the inputs to those instructions are available before the last call.

+One particular trick employed to make this possible is last-call-module-construction optimisation.
+The idea here is to invert the direction of data flow, turing an output into an input, by passing in the address to which to write the output.
+When the instruction following the last call in a body simply writes an output of that call into one memory location, without using it in any other way, and when the called procedure is defined in the module currently being compiled (so we can transform it), we can change that output argument into a pointer input, and modify the procedure definition to write the output value to memory through that pointer.
+This is done by changing that parameter from FlowOut to FlowOutByReference, and similarly changing the corresponding argument in all calls to that procedure.
+Likewise, we change the instruction intended to write the procedure output to memory from FlowIn to FlowTakeReference.

+Note that this transformation leaves the call that notionally produces the output before the instruction that notionally writes the value to memory, despite the fact that now the latter actually takes the address to be written to, and the former actually passes that address into a procedure call.
+Therefore, when the LLVM code is actually generated, the procedure call must be deferred until after the address is taken.
+This is performed by the LLVM module.

+## Macho <a id=Macho></a>

-## Normalise --  Convert parse tree into an AST
+## Normalise <a id=Normalise></a>

-## ObjectInterface --  Parse and edit a object file.
+## ObjectInterface <a id=ObjectInterface></a>

-## Optimise --  Framework to optimise a single module
+## Optimise <a id=Optimise></a>

-## Options --  Handle compiler options/switches
+## Options <a id=Options></a>

-## Parser --  Parser for the Wybe language using Parsec.
+## Parser <a id=Parser></a>

-## Resources --  Resource checker for Wybe
+## Resources <a id=Resources></a>
 ###                 Resource Transformations.

-There are three passes related to resources within the Wybe compiler.
+There are two passes related to resources within the Wybe compiler.

 The first pass canonicalises the `use` declarations in procedure prototypes.
 This resolves the module which each resource refers to.

-The second, performed after type checking, transforms resource usage into regular parameters/arguments.
-Here, each procedure is modifed to include parameters corresponding to each resource and respective flow.
+The second, performed after type checking, transforms resource usage into references to global variables.
-Each call is also transformed to include the resources as arguments.
-The order of arguments is dictated by the ordering of the `ResourceSpec` type, ordering by module then name. `use` blocks are also transformed to contain LPVM `move` instructions of respectively used resources, to save and subsequently restore the value of each resource variable.

-The final pass tranforms resource into global variables.
-This pass must be performed after uniqueness checking, as uniqueness checking assumes only the second pass has been performed.
-The additional parameters and arguments introduced in the second pass are removed here, as they are now passed in global variables.
 Each reference to an in scope resource by name is transformed into a load (input) or a store (output), or both (in/out).
 Finally, `use` blocks are also transformed to save (load) and then restore (store) each out-of-scope resource.

-The final two passes assume that type and mode checking has occured.
+The final pass assume that type and mode checking has occured.
 Type checking ensures that resources have the correct types, and mode checking ensures that resources, where applicable are in scope.

-## Scanner --  Lexical scanner for the Wybe language
+## Scanner <a id=Scanner></a>

-## Snippets --  Convenience functions for generation of Wybe AST
+## Snippets <a id=Snippets></a>

-## Transform --  Transform LPVM after alias analysis
+## Transform <a id=Transform></a>

-## Types --  Type checker/inferencer for Wybe
+## Types <a id=Types></a>
 ###                 Type Checking Module SCCs

 Our type inference is flow sensitive, that is, types flow from callees to